Robust AI Security and Alignment: A Sisyphean Endeavor?: Method

 The previous section established \textit{information-theoretic security and alignment limitations} for ideal AI Systems based on LLM's.
 This section considers real-life AI systems with finite context windows.
 The context window $W$ is designed to provide all necessary information as context for processing the user prompt to improve the quality of the response.
 In this sense, it sets limits to the size of the user prompt.
 Figure~\ref{fig:contextwindow} shows examples of real-life context window sizes.
 Clearly, these windows are finite but very large, taking as much as a full library shelf worth of text in a single prompt.
 Note that the sizes reported are in tokens.
 The average token length is 4 characters, which means the actual text strings are about 4 times bigger.

-The window sizes shown in Figure~\ref{fig:contextwindow} \footnote{Certain equipment, instruments, software, or materials, commercial or non-commercial, are identified in this paper in order to specify the experimental procedure adequately.
-Such identification does not imply recommendation or endorsement of any product or service by NIST, nor does it imply that the materials or equipment identified are necessarily the best available for the purpose.}are so large that no organization can really traverse all possible strings within $W$ to ensure the complete testing of the AI System: there are not enough resources on Earth to allow for this.
+The window sizes shown in Figure~\ref{fig:contextwindow} are so large that no organization can really traverse all possible strings within $W$ to ensure the complete testing of the AI System: there are not enough resources on Earth to allow for this.
 Let $\hat\Omega$ be the set of all prompts to the AI System that fit in $W$.
 Here, $card(\hat\Omega)=M$, for some large $M>0$.

 Let $\hat\Pi$ be a finite OOPS policy over $\hat\Omega$ and $\hat\Gamma_{\hat\Pi}$ be the subset of all prompts that $\hat\Pi$ deems unacceptable and blocks.
 In this setting $card(\hat\Pi) = G \ll W$.
 This means that there are much fewer guardrails in $\hat\Pi$ than all potentially adversarial prompts in $\hat\Omega$.
 It is reasonable to assume that for any context window size $W$, the AI System has all algorithms that output strings up to this length.
 This is because code size is limited by a different set of constraints and can be expanded to practically unlimited size with the help of engineering techniques that allow swapping portions of code to disk or other media to limit the size of the in-memory footprint of the algorithm.